 Helijet is a helicopter company that offers flights to Victoria, Nanaimo, Haida Gwaii and Prince Rupert.
 They have a heliport in downtown Vancouver just a block or so east of Waterfront Station‘s SeaBus terminal.
 Their Richmond location at YVR Airport is at 5911 Airport Road South.

-TRANSIT TIP #1: From YVR to downtown Vancouver is two zones, or one zone on Saturdays and Sundays.
-If you plan to do more travelling later in the day, especially on a weekday at full price, and you expect to use Public Transit for three or so extra trips on the same date, or just two longer ones, then consider buying a day pass at less than $10 for an adult.
+TIP #1: With public transit, from YVR to downtown Vancouver is two zones, or one zone on Saturdays and Sundays.
+If you plan to do more travelling later in the day, especially on a weekday at full price, and you expect to use Public Transit for three or so extra trips on the same date, or just two longer ones, then consider buying a day pass at less than $11 for an adult.

 Other topics that might be of interest include the following: